TechLabs-Ruhr/solar-score/README.md

 In times of rising energy prices and the danger of cilmate change we want to achieve that solar plant owners get the most out of their solar plant.Based on the weather forecast for the next days SolarScore predicts the solar plant's power output so that the owner can plan when to for example charge her/his electric vehicle and it is avoided that energy is not used directly.

 ## How to Setup and Run
 In order to setup the project, please proceed as follows:

 ## MapQuest API-key

-create a new environment with the environment.yml in the root folder
+Create a new environment with the environment.yml in the root folder

 ## MapQuest API-key

-with the help of MapQuest the coordinates are requested for a specific adress.Please register at https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register and copy your personal API key in an .env file:
+With the help of MapQuest the coordinates are requested for a specific adress.Please register at https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register and copy your personal API key in an .env file:

 'api_key'="that_is_an_api_key'

-## frontend
+## Frontend

-install node.js and run the following commands from the website folder:
+Install node.js and run the following commands from the website folder:

 ```bash
   npm install